-The assessment of these sites is likely to be underestimating the potential for the internalisation of trips.
+^{} The assessment of these sites is likely to be underestimating the potential for the internalisation of trips.
 The reasons for this are set out in paragraphs 3.7.6 and 3.7.7.

-- 3.7.8 The analysis in the following paragraphs assesses the internalisation of the development sites included in the Strategic Spatial Options.
-It should be noted that internalised trips are more likely to be active mode trips rather than car or public transport trips.
-The value of this metric is that it gives an indication as to how well the location, scale and make-up of development is minimising the need for external trip making. - 3.7.9 However, the relative locations of development must be considered in any assessment of internalisation.
+3.7.9 However, the relative locations of development must be considered in any assessment of internalisation.
 A site in or on the edge of Cambridge with low levels of internalisation is still likely to generate less vehicular traffic than a new settlement that is remote from Cambridge that has higher levels of internalisation.
 This can be seen by referencing the data in Table 17 with the consideration of Highway Impact in Section 3.5 above.
 Table 18 summarises the additional travel distance generated by each Strategic Spatial Option for reference in the following analysis.

-Table 18Total additional vehicular trip distance in PCU-kms, travel time in PCU-hrs and delay in PCU-hrs in the AM peak hour, PM peak hour and average inter-peak hour resulting from each Strategic Spatial Option, over the 2041 Baseline
+Table 18 Total additional vehicular trip distance in PCU-kms, from each Strategic Spatial Option, over the 2041 Baseline

-Metric SO1 SO2 SO3 SO4 Total additional car PCU-km 122,394 165,266 180,027 207,592 Metric SO5 SO6 S07 SO8 Total additional car PCU-km 217,301 151,862 143,241 186,510
+Metric SO1 SO2 SO3 SO4 SO5 SO6 S07 SO8 Total additional car PCU- km 122,394 165,266 180,027 207,592 217,301 151,862 143,241 186,510

-Data derived from Figure 8.
+Source: Data derived from Figure 8.